spellshape/cli/docs/versioned_docs/version-v0.25.2/kb/01-scaffold-chain.md

 ### Application-specific logic

 Most of the logic of your application-specific blockchain is written in custom modules.
 Each module effectively encapsulates an independent piece of functionality.
 Following the Cosmos SDK convention, custom modules are stored inside the `x` directory.
-By default, `ignite scaffold chain` scaffolds a module with a name that matches the name of the project.
+By default, `spellshape scaffold chain` scaffolds a module with a name that matches the name of the project.
 In this example, the module name is `x/planet`.

 ### Proto files